 Readers of my blog may know it already: I have a thorough dislike of measuring.
 By measuring I mean taking a distance with a ruler or a tape measure, then remember that and reproduce it on the block of stone.

 I get easily confused doing that, have to stay very alert and still I sometimes forget the number by the time I get back to my block of stone.
 There must be another way.
 Here's a few tips to easily transfer measurements from the model to the stone, without any numbers.
 If you are interested in enlarging your design, then you will have to wait, because later will appear a follow-up article about that.

 - Use a contour template.
 Take a piece of cardboard (I just love the cardboard used by plasterers for protection of floors, you can buy this in large sizes in a hardware store, preferably white), and trace the outlines of your model on that.
 It is easiest if you can put your design on a large flat piece of plywood and trace it exactly perpendicular with the help of a carpenter's square.
 Cut out the template, place it on your block of stone and trace that on both sides of your stone.
 After you've tightly carved away everything outside of those lines , you'll end up with a flat, 'jig-sawed-like’ statue.
-Look the video and accompanying article for an example of this method, and the video and accompanying article a video in which is shown how it's done.
+Look up here for an example of this method, and here a video in which is shown how it's done.
 Make a template of the front view as well, and try to transfer that as well as possible to your stone too, and cut that out as well.
 Now you have all four sides of your sculpture determined, and by carving that in the round, you'll already come very close to the final shape.